eriky/Wordpress-Development-Skeleton/README.md

 This is an improvement over those half-baked examples, but I'm sure there are tons of ways to improve on this, because I'm basically a noob when it comes to WordPress development.
 So, by all means, let me know whatever I can improve.

-This repo can be used as a based for your plugin or theme development.
-It will provide a working WordPress installation, and a way to clearly separate your code from that installation and apply version control to it.

 ## Getting started